rondhi/Streamerbot-WebConfigurator/README.md

 To set the JSON in an argument, you have to strip all the newlines.
 This is annoying.
 If you want to change it later, you probably will need to restore newlines & indenting, edit it, then strip them again.
 This is even more annoying.
 The tool should provide an editor to update the JSON & get it into streamer.bot.

+## Contact Info

+For bug reports, or feature requests, [open an issue](https://github.com/WhazzItToYa/Streamerbot-WebConfigurator/issues).

+For questions or help, drop a message into the [Discord post](https://discord.com/channels/834650675224248362/1390507952833822781).